pippinbarr/cart263-2019/slides/activity-eat-up/activity-eat-up.md

 ## 3. Start the script

-1. Add the basic "document ready" code to your `script.js` so you're reading to start writing code
+1. Add the basic "document ready" code to your `script.js` so you're ready to start writing code

 ???